NZME/json-encoder/README.rst

 json-encoder
 =======================

-* json encoder using `singledispatch pattern`_ instead of JSONEncoder class overwrites.
+* json encoder uses `singledispatch pattern`_ instead of JSONEncoder class overwrites.

 * No more *json.dumps(data, csl=MyJSONEncoder)* everywhere.

-* Default serialization for time, date, datetime, UUID and Decimal
+* Comes with default serialization for time, date, datetime, UUID and Decimal

 * Easy to use, easy to change serialization behaviour

 * Not tight to any json implementation *json, simplejson, ujson* ...

+* It parse json float numbers into Decimal objects to prevent python float precision issues.

 .. image:: https://travis-ci.org/NZME/json-encoder.svg?branch=master